SLAM for Visually Impaired People: a Survey: Result

 \subsection{RQ4.
 How the proposed solution is expected to enhance mobility and navigation for visually impaired?}

-This section discusses how the studies included in our SLR improved navigation for VIB people.
-These studies focused on diverse attributes, such as accurate pose estimation, semantic mapping, sensor fusion, and algorithmic innovations, to improve VIB navigation quality.
-Table \ref{tab:rq4_mobility_improvement} presents the categorization of attributes that contribute to enhancing the mobility and navigation of visually impaired individuals.
-Papers that placed a greater emphasis on these features were referenced within each category.
+This section discusses how the approaches proposed by the studies included in our SLR have the potential to improve navigation for BVI people.
+These studies focused on diverse attributes, such as accurate pose estimation, semantic mapping, sensor fusion, and algorithmic innovations, to improve the quality of BVI navigation.
+Table \ref{rq4_mobility_improvement} presents the categorization of attributes that contribute to enhancing the mobility and navigation of visually impaired individuals.

+To understand the impact of these solutions further, we examined their effectiveness in real-world scenarios.
+Various localization and mapping techniques have been assessed on the basis of their accuracy, robustness, consideration of dynamic objects, and running time.
+This evaluation provides insight into the performance of these techniques in practical environments.

+In addition, we considered user-based evaluations to gauge user satisfaction and the practical applicability of the proposed system.
+These evaluations include feedback from actual users, which is crucial for understanding real-world usability and acceptance of assistive technologies.

+Furthermore, we provide a detailed overview of the components and technologies used in assistive navigation systems.
+This helps to understand the practical implementations and innovations proposed by the studies.
+By examining the system prototypes, we gained insights into the design and functionality of assistive solutions beyond the localization and mapping components.
+This offers a comprehensive view of how these technologies enhance the mobility and navigation of the visually impaired.